priimak/xymesh/README.md

 ```ruby
 Math::cos(x**2+y**2)/(x**2+y**2+0.5)
 ```
-For the mesh shown above, for X and Y changing from -2 to 2 and 36 vertexes in total
+For the simple rectangular mesh, for X and Y changing from -2 to 2 and 121 vertexes in total
 <br/>
 <center>
 <img src="images/rough_surface.gif"/>
 </center>
 <br/>
-That is very rough, however there are just a couple of regions where we need the fine mesh here.
+That is very rough, however there are just a couple of regions where we need the fine mesh.
 Here is an example of how it looks with the fine mesh.
 <br/>
 <center>
 <img src="images/fine_surface.gif"/>